NO FEES UNLESS YOU WIN

 When you purchase a new car, you are likely to be very excited to enjoy this new vehicle as well as the functions and features it includes.
 Today’s technology offers so much more than the items included in the average vehicle just a few years ago.
 So, when you first discover an issue, you might be willing to take it to the dealership for what you hope is a quick repair.
 When you get the car back from the dealership, you assume that will be the end of the issue.
 Sadly, most people fail to keep an accurate record of the early trips to the service department with a new car, which can be a costly mistake.

 From the first visit for any warranty repairs for a new vehicle, keep all records from the visit as well as a picture of the mileage when you drop the car off for service and when you pick it up.
 The documentation you compile should be any invoice for work not covered by the warranty, the cost of any rental vehicle, and the report detailing the diagnostics and repair for the issue.
-Keeping these from every visit to the dealership for even the most minor repair will help trach when your new car is approaching the 30 total time in the repair department and when you can pursue a lemon law case with your attorney from Bad Vehicle.
+Keeping these from every visit to the dealership for even the most minor repair will help track when your new car is approaching the 30 days total time in the repair department and when you can pursue a lemon law case with your attorney from Bad Vehicle.

 Florida Lemon Law Basics